JuanTarrio/rebvo/README.md

 If the savelog option is enabled the system outputs 2 files, a .m log file and a trajectory file (timestamp tx ty tz qx qy qz qw) that can be used to benchmark the algorithm.

-### Camera Drivers

-Three classes are provided for camera managment:

--- v4lCam is a wrapper to the C functions provided in video_io for interacting with the v4l2 lib.

--- SimCamera is a simple class designed to load uncompresed video from a file.
-For compressed video formats check the Video2SimCam section.

--- DataSetCam is used to load the images from the TUM datasets used to benchmark the paper (add the dataset directory and image file list to the config file).

-All three classes inherit from VideoCam class, this class is able to generate the video files used by simcam.

-If you want to use your own camera loader, just write a child overwriting the virtual functions in VideoCam and add it to the first thread of rebvo.

-#### Video2SimCam Utility

-Currently rebvo canot load compressed video directly (a feature that is gonna be added soon), so a simple utility is provided in the Video2SimCam folder that uses OpenCV VideoCapture to uncompress the video in the SimCam format (can take a lot of disk space!).